joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/030-Single-Server-Deployment.md

 Manage Jenkins > Credentials > global > Add credentials
 ```

 Configure the following details.
-If you're using the Jenkins server as the production server, you can simply put `127.0.0.1` in the **Secret** field.
-If you have another machine as the production server, enter the production server IP address in this field.
+For the **Secret** field, enter the public IP address of the production server.

 ![](/img/docs/1029-jenkins-single-server-deployment-configure-credentials-on-jenkins.png)